 If we were to use an 80 proof vodka and mix the white Russian according to the recipe above, it would be approximately 24 percent ABV (48 proof).
 Even though it will mellow a bit as the ice melts, it is a deceptive cocktail and a little more potent than you may think, so take it easy.

 There are a number of vodka cocktails that are very similar to the white Russian that you may also want to try.
 You can even transform the white Russian into a frozen ice pop if you like.
 It's a fun recipe to play with, so use it as inspiration.

 - Brave Bull - A black Russian with tequila.

 - Colorado Bulldog - Add cola to create a sort of root beer float feel.

 - Dirty Bird - Give the white Russian a quick shake at the end.

 - Dirty White Mother - Switch the vodka out for brandy.

-- Mudslide - Skip the cream and use Irish cream liqueur.
+- Mudslide - Skip the cream and pour Irish cream liqueur instead.

 - Smith & Kearns - Skip the vodka, switch from cream to half and half, and add club soda.
 Keep the vodka for a Smith & Wesson.

 - Sneaky Pete - Replace the vodka with rye whiskey.